-Times tables Ninja sheets will be introduced in year 2, 3, 4 and targeted children in Year 5 and used as weekly homework tasks appropriate to year group and ability level.
+Times tables Ninja sheets are also available as an additional resource for homework tasks appropriate to year group and ability level.
 Each times table begins with exercises for practising rapid recall, followed by visual activities for applying knowledge to other areas of maths including shape, perimeter, scale factors and fractions.
 Year 2 - 2-, 5- and 10-times tables facts